 We have the following key functional areas: Compliance and Network Operations, Finance and Network Assets, Wholesale, Retail and Consumer Protection and Corporate Affairs.

 We are based at Queens House in the centre of Belfast.
-The Chief Executive, Jenny Pyper, leads a management team of directors representing each of the key functional areas in the organisation: Network Operations (Tanya Hedley), Wholesale (Jo Aston), Retail and Consumer Protection (Kevin Shiels) and Corporate Affairs (Donald Henry).
+The Chief Executive, Jenny Pyper, leads a management team of directors representing each of the key functional areas in the organisation: Network Operations (Tanya Hedley), Wholesale (Colin Broomfield - Interim Director), Retail and Consumer Protection (Kevin Shiels) and Corporate Affairs (Donald Henry).
 The staff team includes economists, engineers, accountants, utility specialists, legal advisors and administration professionals.